 NEH program officers supplement the peer reviewers' comments to address matters of fact or significant points that the peer reviewers have overlooked.
-They then make funding recommendations to the National Council on the Humanities, taking into account the program's purpose and intended audience.
+They then make funding recommendations to the National Council on the Humanities.
 The National Council meets at least twice each year to review applications and advise the NEH Chair.
 By law, the Chair has the sole authority to make final funding decisions.